McCarthy Equine Dentistry

 The next horse was a very interesting case.
 He was a rescue, but was in good weight and rode very well.
 I was asked to check him and this is what I found.
 The horse's incisors were completely out of balance.
 On the left side of the mouth, one of the top teeth was so long it was overtaking the bottom tooth.
 This makes it extremely hard for the horse to chew adequately.
 Look very closely at the picture on the left.
 Can you see the far upper tooth on the left side of the mouth?
 It is the very last tooth in the picture.
 Yes, that is a tooth that has basically grown from the top all the way to the bottom gums and the bottom tooth is almost a nub at this point.
 In the picture on the right, I have taken as much top tooth off as possible to allow the bottom tooth to grow properly.
 I will follow up with this horse in three months and take more off, as I did not want to get into the pulp chambers and cause any damage.

 Unfortunately, this horse's back teeth were as bad as its fronts.
 He had several long, over-powering top teeth.
 I did end up using power tools to reduce the excessively long teeth, as it would have been inhumane to expect the horse to stand while attempting to make such changes with hand tools.
-This is a perfect example of why I have power tools.
-I much prefer hand floats, but in cases like this, it is kinder to the horse.

 The final two pictures are of the back of the horse's mouth.
 In the picture on the left, you can see the very long, overpowering tooth directly in front of my right thumb.
 In the second picture, you can see that tooth has been reduced considerably.
 This horse is a perfect example of why it is important to have routine dental care.
 His mouth would had not become this bad had he been floated on a routine basis.